-Editor's Note: This column was co-authored by Chris Talgo
+Editor's Note: This column is co-authored by Chris Talgo.

 Typically, these “gifts” include pork-barrel projects that congress members shove into the legislation to “bring home the bacon,” aka please their constituents.
 We all know so-called omnibus spending bills are rife with all sorts of unnecessary goodies to entice bipartisan support.

 However, the most recent spending bill includes one giant lump of coal that will be delivered to all Americans under the age of 21: A provision that would raise the age to purchase tobacco to 21.

 You may be wondering why this is a big deal.
 Shouldn’t we institute measures to decrease tobacco consumption?
 To that, I respond with a crystal-clear “no.” Why?
 Because enacting national age minimums not only do not work, but they undermine federalism and the notions of freedom and individual liberty that make America great.

 Further, such federal action will lead to even more erosion of personal liberty, especially when raising the tobacco and e-cigarette purchasing age turns out to have little impact on youth use.
 For example, the Aloha State was the first in the nation to raise the purchasing age of tobacco products to 21, which went into effect on January 1, 2016.
 According to Hawai’i Youth Tobacco Surveys, from 2015 to 2017, e-cigarette use among middle schoolers and high school increased by 77 and 79 percent, respectively.
 Overall tobacco use increased by over 53 percent for middle schoolers during the same time period.